JessieS444/learningPython/TheBeginning1.md

 ![image](https://github.com/JessieS444/learningPython/assets/157999229/6e50d97c-e4b8-40fb-92a2-100d1895526a)

 - In the above, "print" is the function.
 This is an example of testing a line of code in the python shell.
+You call a function by providing an open parenthesis and closing parenthesis.
 - Press the up arrow to get a copy of the last thing you typed into the python shell.
 - Python shell can be used as a calculator.
 Just type in the equation, no function needed.
 - The python shell can help you if you need it using the `help` function.